N-Santiago/album-geeks-js/README.md

 # README

-# Album Geeks Javascript Project
+# Album Geeks Javascript Project <a href="https://icons8.com/icon/GObamiv1ZJcC/album">Album icon by Icons8</a>
 This project is inspired by my love of music and records.

 ## Setup